 4. Use unique passwords

 Better still, use complicated ones.
-Create and use passwords that are at least 14 letters or more in length and include special characters too like numbers, punctuation, or symbols.
+Create and use passwords at least 14 letters or more in length and include special characters, like numbers, punctuation, or symbols.
 If needed, you can complicate it even more by making use of upper and lower cases.
-If you have issues in remembering passwords, a password manager program can help you create and remember secured ones like 1Password and LastPass though if you use Apple or Google, they have their respective applications like iCloud Keychain and Google Smart Lock to surely remember your passwords.
-Some may even require payment but hey, spending a little on IT security won’t hurt especially when it comes to safeguarding your private data.
+If you have issues remembering passwords, a password manager program can help you create and remember secured ones like 1Password and LastPass.
+However, if you use Apple or Google, they have their respective applications like iCloud Keychain and Google Smart Lock to remember your passwords surely.
+Some may even require payment but hey, spending a little on IT security won’t hurt, especially when safeguarding your private data.

 5. Encrypt and backup your data

-Digital security and personal data protection should never be taken lightly whether or not we have been a victim of scam or cybercrime.
-As cyberattack trends change all the time, we must also take the necessary precautions to protect ourselves from hackers, viruses and scammers.
+Digital security and personal data protection should never be taken lightly whether or not we have been victims of scam or cybercrime.
+As cyberattack trends change, we must also take the necessary precautions to protect ourselves from hackers, viruses and scammers.

-SEGi offers Bachelor of Computer Science (Hons) in Cybersecurity which is designed in consultation with industry partners who specialise in the field.
-SEGi also works closely with leading names in the industry such as EC Council, Oracle and Huawei Authorised Information and Network Academy to better equip our graduates with advanced credentials to provide them with a competitive advantage in an Industry 4.0-driven environment.
+SEGi offers a Bachelor of Computer Science (Hons) in Cybersecurity designed in consultation with industry partners who specialise in the field.
+SEGi also works closely with leading names in the EC Council, Oracle and Huawei Authorised Information and Network Academy to better equip our graduates with advanced credentials to provide them with a competitive advantage in an Industry 4.0-driven environment.

 To know more, log on to www.segi.edu.my, or call 03-6145 1777 or WhatsApp 011-1210 6389.
 Alternatively, please speak to our counsellors to learn more about the courses and workshops available at the University.